National Command Authority (Pakistan): Organizational structure

-Subordinate units
+Subordinate agencies

 Strategic Plans Division

+The Strategic Plans Division (SPD) is a division that works on engineering audits and viability certification of the nuclear weapons that is the essence for validating the operational full spectrum nuclear deterrent.
+The SPD follows the conventional military chain of command but integrated with the nuclear warfare strategy by working towards enabling the nuclear triad with the establishment of the three-tier strategic force commands.
+The SPD creates new weapons programs as required by the Pakistan's Ministry of Defense (MoD).

+The NCA issues directives under the consultancy and after the nuclear weapons stockpile engineering audits certified by the Strategic Plans Division (SPD).
+The SPD is a military directorate whose leadership comes directly as an external billet appointments from the Army GHQ at the request of the JS HQ.

 In 1990, the Combat Development Directorate was created by the Pakistan Army, with Major-General Ziauddin Butt becoming its first director-general.
 The directorate concerning with nuclear weapons development and delivery mechanism reported directly to army chief or the chief of general staff.
 The combat development directorate functioned until 1998 with Lieutenant-General Zulfikar Ali Khan its final director when the Strategic Plans Division was created as a secretariat of the National Command Authority in 2000.

-The directives of the National Command Authority are operationalised by the Strategic Plans Division (SPD) under the control of a Director-General at the rank of Lieutenant-General (Air Marshal or Vice-Admiral).
-As of 2022, the director-general of the SPD is Yusuf Jamal.